The Science Behind TMS: Exploring Pros and Cons of TMS Therapy

-Transcranial Magnetic Stimulation (TMS) is an innovative, non-invasive therapy that uses magnetic fields to stimulate specific brain regions.
-TMS was developed in the 1980s and first used to diagnose motor disorders but has since expanded to treat various physical and psychological conditions.
+Transcranial Magnetic Stimulation (TMS) is an innovative therapy that uses magnetic fields to stimulate specific brain regions, such as the prefrontal cortex, to help those with treatment-resistant depression achieve meaningful improvement in their quality of life.
+TMS uses an electromagnetic coil, also known as a TMS coil, placed on the scalp to generate magnetic pulses that stimulate targeted parts of the brain.
+TMS was developed in the 1980s and was initially used to diagnose motor disorders but has since expanded to treat various physical and psychological conditions.

 Understanding the Brain’s Electrical System

-Our brains function through a network of cells called neurons, which communicate via electrical impulses known as action potentials.
+Our brain functions through a network of cells called neurons, which communicate via electrical impulses known as action potentials.
 The flow of action potentials along a succession of neurons carries information throughout the nervous system.
 This electrical activity forms the basis of our cognition, emotions, and behaviour.
 TMS works by influencing this electrical system in a targeted way.
+In depression, decreased activity in certain brain regions, such as the dorsolateral prefrontal cortex, is commonly observed.

 How TMS Affects Electrical Activity in the Brain

-TMS uses a specially designed magnetic coil, placed on the scalp near a specific brain region, that emits short bursts of a magnetic field.
+TMS uses a specially designed magnetic coil, placed on the scalp next to the patient's head to deliver magnetic pulses to the targeted brain region, that emits short bursts of a magnetic field.
 This field painlessly passes through the skull and induces an electrical current in the underlying neurons, increasing or decreasing their activity, depending on the stimulation pattern.

 The therapeutic outcome of TMS depends on several key factors: